jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

-Version 0.15.0 (XX-XX-2019)
+Version 0.14.1 (10-02-2019)
+- This release largely focuses on bug-fixes rather than feature additions.
+However, the following tools were added to the library:
+  RasterArea

 - Fixed a bug with the MultiscaleTopographicPositionImage tool that prevented proper output for files in GeoTIFF format.
+- Several other tool-specific bug fixes.

 Version 0.14.0 (27-01-2019)
-- The release largely focusses on bug-fixes rather than adding new features.
+- The release largely focuses on bug-fixes rather than adding new features.
 The following tools were added to the project:
     CircularVarianceOfAspect
     EdgeDensity